Macaulay Posets and Rings: Translating Between Posets and Rings

-In general the poset of monomials of a ring can get very complicated.
-However, using the results so far, one can make some useful observations that help us understand things in the general setting.
+Using the results so far, one can make some useful observations about the poset of monomials of a ring.
 First, notice that $\mathscr{M}_R\cap H$ is an upset.
 Second, if we have a monomial $m\in H$ then $m+H=0\in S$.
 Thus, Lemma \ref{Upper_Shadow_in_The_Poset_of_Monomials} and Lemma \ref{Monomial_Space_iff_Ideal} say that if we have a monomial $m\in H$, then the upset defined by $m$ in $\mathscr{M}_R$ is deleted in $\mathscr{M}_S$.
 This deletion operation can be seen in Figure \ref{Poset_of_Monomials_Example_a}.
-Using this we can conclude the isomorphism in Example \ref{Grid_Ring_Poset}.
+Using this we can conclude the poset isomorphism in Example \ref{Grid_Ring_Poset}.

 \begin{dfn}[Infinite Variable Powers] For $i\in [d]$ we define $x_i^\infty = 0\in R$. \end{dfn}

 \begin{exm} If $H=(x_1^{p_1},\dots, x_d^{p_d})$ for some $p_1,\dots, p_d\in \N \cup \{\infty\}$ then $\mathscr{M}_S \iso \mathscr{M}_{[d]}(p_1,\dots, p_d)$. \end{exm}